emacs-mirror/emacs/mps/manual/source/topic/location.rst

     Otherwise, :c:func:`mps_ld_isstale_any` may return either true or false.
-(The function strives to return true in the case where a block was added to the location dependency and subsquently moved, and false otherwise, but cannot ensure this.)
+(The function strives to return true in the case where a block was added to the location dependency and subsequently moved, and false otherwise, but cannot ensure this.)

     .. note::